OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 In the case of redirects, this is only called for the initial resource URL, not any subsequent redirect URLs.
   - When Safe Browsing is enabled, these URLs still undergo Safe Browsing checks but the developer can allow the URL with `setSafeBrowsingWhitelist` or even ignore the warning via the `onSafeBrowsingHit` callback.

-As you can see there are a lot of points to consider when testing the security of WebViews having a WebViewClient, be sure to carefully read and understand all of them by checking the [`WebViewClient` Documentation](https://developer.android.com/reference/android/webkit/WebViewClient "WebViewClient").
+As you can see there are a lot of points to consider when testing the security of WebViews that have a WebViewClient configured, so be sure to carefully read and understand all of them by checking the [`WebViewClient` Documentation](https://developer.android.com/reference/android/webkit/WebViewClient "WebViewClient").

 While the default value of `EnableSafeBrowsing` is `true`, some applications might opt to disable it.
 To verify that SafeBrowsing is enabled, inspect the AndroidManifest.xml file and make sure that the configuration below is not present: